-- Main view: This view will be changed during the animation (rotated, sweeped, etc.). - Capture all views: If enabled then all the view in the view layout will be captured.
-If disabled then only the main view will be captured.
-By capturing all views, it is possible to see the animated view (such as a moving slice) in 3D and in other slice views. - Animation mode: specifies how the main view will be modified during capture. - 3D rotation: Acquire video of a rotating 3D view.
-For smooth repeated display of a 360-degree rotation it is recommended to choose 31 or 61 as "Number of images". - slice sweep: Acquire video while going through selected range of image frames (for slice viewer only). - slice fade: Acquire video while fading between the foreground and background image (for slice viewer only).).

-- sequence: sequence: Acquire video while going through items in the selected sequence browser.
+- Main view: This view is used for capturing (rotated, sweeped, etc.). - Capture all views: When enabled, all views in the layout will be captured.
+Otherwise, only the main view is captured.
+By capturing all views, it is possible to see the animated view (such as a moving slice) in 3D and in other slice views. - Capture mode: specifies how the main view will be modified during capture. - single frame: Acquire a single frame of selected main view or all views if "Capture all views" is enabled. - 3D rotation: Acquire video of a rotating 3D view.
+For smooth repeated display of a 360-degree rotation it is recommended to choose 31 or 61 as "Number of images". - slice sweep: Acquire video while going through selected range of image frames (for slice viewer only). - slice fade: Acquire video while fading between the foreground and background image (for slice viewer only).). - sequence: sequence: Acquire video while going through items in the selected sequence browser.